Interactive Brokers Review 2024: Pros & Cons

 Finally, technical security is also essential.

 With Interactive Brokers, you will have strong technical security.
-All the communications with the server are encrypted.
-But all honest brokers are using encrypted traffic.
+All communications with the server are encrypted, but all honest brokers use encrypted traffic.

 Most importantly, you can use Two-Factor Authentication for your account.
-For that, you will be able to use the IBKR Mobile Application.
+You will be able to use the IBKR Mobile Application for that.
 Every time you log in from the web interface, you must confirm the login and enter one more code on your phone.
 This second factor adds a great layer of security to your account.

 So, Interactive Brokers has excellent security!